Chottanikkara Amma: Plot

-A family of four visit the temple of the almighty Chottanikkara Devi to get rid of the evil possessing their daughter.
+A family of four visits the Chottanikkara Temple in Kerala to get rid of the evil possessing their daughter.
 They are aided by a humble saint, who provides them shelter and other needs.
-The saint then narrates the story of how the temple came into existence and other legends associated with the temple.
+The saint then narrates the legends associated with how the temple came into existence.
 Later, they enter the temple, where they witness the Keezhkavu pooja.
-During this time, Chottanikkara Devi battles the evil being and frees their daughter from possession.
+Chottanikkara Devi battles the evil being and frees their daughter from possession.